 Virginia Department of Health, Richmond, VA

 The Global Microbial Identifier (GMI) will use the growing collections of genomic data to do worldwide epidemiological surveillance and perform standardized identification of microbes (including bacteria, parasites, and fungi).
-Eventually every new outbreak sample can be compared with to this global network of genomic databases to determine where similar outbreaks have occurred before, or if new types of pathogens are emerging.
+Eventually the genomic information from every new outbreak sample can be compared to the information in this global network of genomic databases to determine where similar outbreaks have occurred before, or if new types of pathogens are emerging.

 The GMI will provide user-friendly interfaces for genomic researchers in academia, industry, and government.
 The GMI will enable faster, cheaper, and more accurate microbial identification, tracing, disease control, and research – locally and globally.